Pearl-UTexas/EMPATHIC/README.md

 python train_mlp_net_facs.py WkOsToXr9v
 ```

-This will generate a model file "WkOsToXr9v_model.pkl" of the trained MLP in the directory MLP_facs_reward_models/, for the human subject with ID "WkOsToXr9v".
+This will generate a model file "WkOsToXr9v_model.pkl" of the trained MLP in the directory MLP_facs_reward_models/, for testing on the human subject data with ID "WkOsToXr9v".

 Note that if you would like to train a model for another subject, you need to make sure the processed data of that subject already exists in a subdirectory with the name of his/her ID, under the folder detected/.

-The models are used for reward ranking task of each subject on holdout set.
+Per-subject models are used for random search of hyper-parameters.

 ### Training on single-model dataset
 ```